JuanTorresCortes/fullstack-markt-flea-server/README.md

 ## Description

-Market Flea is a web application backend that handles user authentication, item management, and transaction history.
+Market Flea backend is a web application backend that handles user authentication, item management, and transaction history.
 The backend is built using Node.js, Express, and MongoDB as the database.

 ## Tech Stack